ResearchComputingServices/srna/README.md

 Gene_Tag	Locus_Tag![image](https://user-images.githubusercontent.com/72103416/110243569-faea2380-7f28-11eb-8f78-f9b12e555c56.png)

 **Output:**
-The program will export the computed sRNAs into an excel file which will be located in the subdirectory *sequences* under the *srna* directory.
-The name of the output file has this format sequence_file_datetime_srna.xlsx.
-In addition, the sRNA program also exports the set of gene and locus tags of the sRNAs that contain more than one hit in the genome.
-Notice that this file could be used as input to the program to recompute sRNAs (parameter -T).
+The program will export the computed asRNAs into an excel file which will be located in the subdirectory *sequences* under the *srna* directory.
+The name of the output file has this format sequence_file_datetime_asrna.xlsx.
+In addition, CAREn also exports the set of gene and locus tags of the asRNAs that contain offset-hits in the genome.
+Notice that this file could be used as input to the program to recompute asRNAs (parameter -T).
 The name of the tag file has this format sequence_file_datetime_tags.xlsx.

 **Examples:**